calumgrant/logical/docs/worklist.md

   - It appears in the recursive case.
   - The callee decides what could make sense to semi-naive.
   - I'm thinking that auto semi-naive would actually be better.

-`count1` problem: deduplicate is cloned and so is the underlying table.
-The original logic to join the branches didn't work.

-Current problem: When we cloned the rule and created a semi-naive version, we still shared the old deduplication guard.
-Unfortunately, both rules are attached to the execution unit, and the non-recursive rule ran first and used the deduplication guard.
-The result is that when the second rule was run, the deduplication guard prevented it.

-- The bound and unbound version of the rule appear in the same execution unit.

 - Externs
   - Check binding errors at compile time?